jeffknupp/sandman/README.md

     * PUT
     * DELETE
 * responses with appropriate `rel` links automatically
+  * foreign keys in your tables are represented by link
 * custom validation by simply defining `validate_<METHOD>` methods on your Model
 * explicitly list supported methods for a Model by setting the `__methods__` attribute
 * customize a Models endpoint by setting the `__endpoint__` method